runnerdave/hierarchy-coding-exercise/readme.md

 (not implemented)
 * use a tree structure such as the one described here: https://stackoverflow.com/questions/30502723/display-tree-hierarchy-with-their-values-in-java
-* much natural model to a hierarchy
+* much more natural model to a hierarchy
 * harder to implement and understand (Tree vs Maps)